home | faq | registered students log-in | join our mailing list | e-mail us | join the clinical discussion forum | to order

 In this 15 unit course:

-Upon completion of this section, clinicians will understand the following concepts:
+Upon completion of this course, clinicians will be able to:

-* The 'red flags', assessment, detection, and signs of same gender spousal or partner abuse
+* Identify the 'red flags', assessment, detection, and signs of same gender spousal or partner abuse

-* Intervention strategies for spousal or partner abuse
+* Describe intervention strategies for spousal or partner abuse

-* Community resources for spousal or partner abuse
+* List community resources for spousal or partner abuse

-* Cultural factors regarding spousal or partner abuse
+* Discuss cultural factors regarding spousal or partner abuse

-* The prevalence and definition of domestic violence.
+* Identify the prevalence and definition of domestic violence, and the dynamics of domestic violence.

-* The effects of domestic violence on children.
+* List the effects of domestic violence on children.

-* Development of a coordinated response to domestic violence.
+* Develop a coordinated response to domestic violence.

 This course meets the qualifications for15 hours of continuing education units